 - Batman Gambit: In the HBO Animated Series.
 During the final season, it's revealed that Malebolgia never intended to use Al Simmons to lead hell's army on earth, but as a sperm donor to impregnate Wanda with a demon seed.
 He knew Al would give into temptation and find a way to mate with his ex-wife.
 He does so by making himself look like Terry, Wanda's current husband.

-- Black and Gray Morality: Spawn's morality is questionable, but clearly better than Hell.
-Word of God says that heaven was made intentionally ambiguous.
-Their final agenda is good, but they recognize that to stand up to the forces of hell they have to recruit people capable of being just as ruthless.
-In the audio commentary of the TV show Todd McFarlane compared the ideal heaven and hell going to war as consisting of Atilla the Hun fighting church bingo ladies and salvation army volunteers.
-The comic, paralleling this, confirmed that heaven had successfully recruited Atilla at some point (mostly to keep Hell from getting him).
+- Black-and-Gray Morality: Spawn's morality is questionable, but clearly better than Hell.
+Word of God says that Heaven was made intentionally ambiguous.
+Their final agenda is good, but they recognize that to stand up to the forces of Hell they have to recruit people capable of being just as ruthless.
+In the audio commentary of the TV show Todd McFarlane compared the idea of Heaven and Hell going to war as consisting of Atilla the Hun fighting church bingo ladies and salvation army volunteers.
+The comic, paralleling this, confirmed that Heaven had successfully recruited Atilla at some point (mostly to keep Hell from getting him).

 - Bullying a Dragon: Numerous examples.

 - Butt-Monkey: Clown is Spawn's Butt-Monkey in the early parts of the HBO series.
 Then he turns into Violator.

 - Cain and Abel: Sinn aka Cogliostro is the actual Cain who murdered Abel and the Forsaken the first Redeemer is Abel himself reborn.
 Both are antagonists in this series.Abel also has a score with his brother.